 Anxiety and depression are two mental health conditions that are rocking the US in some major ways.

 In the United States alone, anxiety is the most common mental disorder affecting roughly 40 million adults, ages 18 and up, on a yearly basis.
-It is highly treatable, but a good portion of people suffering from anxiety– estimated at just under 40% – goes untreated.
+It is highly treatable, but many adults suffering from anxiety– estimated goes untreated.

 Among older adults, for example, General Anxiety Disorder is the most commonly diagnosed and treated anxiety disorder and is usually associated with a fall or an acute illness.